 - 1. The first day of the month following your effective retirement date if TRS gets your TRS-Care Enrollment application (TRS 700M) on or before your effective retirement date; or - 2.
 If your retirement date passed but you're still in your Initial Enrollment Period, the first day of the month following the date TRS gets your Form TRS 700M.
-If you want your coverage to start the first of the month after your retirement date, TRS must get your application before your retirement date.
+If you want your coverage to start the first of the month after your retirement date, TRS must get your application and Medicare Beneficiary Indentifier (MBI) number before your retirement date.
+Your MBI is the number that is on your Medicare ID card.